Cheavon Clarke Profile

 |Birthplace||Montego Bay, Jamaica|

-Cheavon Clarke is an amateur fighter saw his Olympic dream disappear after a round of 16 defeat to Brazil's Abner Teixeira.
+Cheavon Clarke is an amateur fighter who saw his Olympic dream disappear after a round of 16 defeat to Brazil's Abner Teixeira.

 Cheavon Clarke's life story is a remarkable one.
 He has cheated death twice.
 Aged eight, he fell off a ladder and impaled himself on a spike and almost died.